 You should not drive and talk on the phone or eat or try to read a map.

-You should not check your email, peruse Facebook, read a blog, pin to pinterest and comment on a YouTube video when you are suppose to be writing a blog post.
+You should not check your email, scroll through TikTok, lurk on Facebook, read a blog, pin to Pinterest and comment on a YouTube video when you are supposed to be writing a blog post.

-You should not neglect your kids when you are at the part because you need to send out just one more text of share a funny picture with your girlfriends.
+You should not neglect your kids when you are at the park because you need to send out just one more text or share a funny meme with your husband.

+In an age of rampant distraction, seeking mindfulness and staying in the moment is a gift for you and your family.
 Stay in the moment.
-Every professional organizer will tell you that multitasking is a myth and it takes away your focus.
+Every professional organizer will tell you that there are many organizing myths and multitasking a big one that takes away your focus.
 Why? because if you are working on two different things, you are dividing your mental capacity to process the information in half.
 If you are trying to do four things, well, you are only using 25% of your brain to complete the task.

 What does that mean?
 To keep it simple, it will take you twice or four times the allotted time to accomplish your task.
 So you think that you are being more efficient but in fact, you are being less efficient.
 There is a cost to multitasking and it could mean that if you are ‘heavy multitasking’ you could temporarily be lowering your IQ by 15 points… Yes, 15 points.
 You know sometimes as a parent you have enough trouble maintaining the IQ you currently have without taking away from it, am I right?